mframadann/typescript-graphql/readme.md

   }
 }
 ```
-server will give a response:
+server will give a responses:
 ```json
 {
   "data": {